RollMan/merge_kdbx/README.md

                         permit overwriting source file by dst.
 ```

 Then you can import the generated XML into new and empty kdbx database.
-Existing entries should be removed before import as shown in below figure.
+Existing entries should be removed before import as shown in the below figure.
 ![Empty kdbx database](https://raw.githubusercontent.com/RollMan/merge_kdbx/master/docs/_media/empty_kdbx.png "Empty database is recommended to import the generated XML.")